l-const/htable2csv/README.md

 Scrape HTML tables to .csv files, from your terminal.

 #### Description:
-Program accepts an http uri and downloads HTML tables contained as .csv files.
+Program accepts an http url and downloads HTML tables contained as .csv files.

  Install (from crates.io)